korydraughn/irods_clang_format_configuration/README.md

 - If you change the configuration, make sure to undo any formatting previously done.&nbsp; Not doing so could result in unexpected results.
 - Use `git clang-format` instead of `clang-format` so that only the modified files will be formatted.

+### Adding a Style Configuration to your Project
+To add the style configuration to one or more projects, do the following:
+1. Create a file called `.clang-format`.
+2. Copy and paste the options above into the file.
+3. Place the file in a parent directory of the source tree.&nbsp; Clang-Format will check the current directory and then parent directories until it finds a style configuration file.

 ### Git Pre-Commit Hook
 Do the following:
 ```